gmac/graphql-stitching-ruby/docs/mechanics.md

 }
 ```

 In this graph, `Widget` is a merged type without a resolver query in location C. This works because all of its fields are resolvable in other locations; that means location C can provide outbound representations of this type without ever needing to resolve inbound requests for it.
-Outbound types do still require a key field (such as `id` above) that allow them to join with data in other resolver locations.
+Outbound types do still require a key field (such as `id` above) that allow them to join with data in other resolver locations (such as `price` above).